Langton's ant: Modes of behavior

 All finite initial configurations tested eventually converge to the same repetitive pattern, suggesting that the "highway" is an attractor of Langton's ant, but no one has been able to prove that this is true for all such initial configurations.
-It is only known that the ant's trajectory is always unbounded regardless of the initial configuration – this is known as the Cohen-Kong theorem.
+It is only known that the ant's trajectory is always unbounded regardless of the initial configuration – this result was incorrectly attributed and is known as the Cohen-Kong theorem.

-Computational Universality
+Computational properties

 In 2000, Gajardo et al. showed a construction that calculates any boolean circuit using the trajectory of a single instance of Langton's ant.
-Additionally, it would be possible to simulate an arbitrary Turing machine using the ant's trajectory for computation.
-This means that the ant is capable of universal computation.

 Extension to multiple colors

 Greg Turk and Jim Propp considered a simple extension to Langton's ant where instead of just two colors, more colors are used.
 The colors are modified in a cyclic fashion.
 A simple naming scheme is used: for each of the successive colors, a letter "L" or "R" is used to indicate whether a left or right turn should be taken.
 Langton's ant has the name "RL" in this naming scheme.

 Some of these extended Langton's ants produce patterns that become symmetric over and over again.
 One of the simplest examples is the ant "RLLR".
-One sufficient condition for this to happen is that the ant's name, seen as a cyclic list, consists of consecutive pairs of identical letters "LL" or "RR". (the term "cyclic list" indicates that the last letter may pair with the first one) The proof involves Truchet tiles.
+One sufficient condition for this to happen is that the ant's name, seen as a cyclic list, consists of consecutive pairs of identical letters "LL" or "RR".
+The proof involves Truchet tiles.

 The hexagonal grid permits up to six different rotations, which are notated here as N (no change), R1 (60° clockwise), R2 (120° clockwise), U (180°), L2 (120° counter-clockwise), L1 (60° counter-clockwise).